smithy-security/docs/docs/reference/components/jira.md

 1. In the Smithy UI, open the page to create a new workflow.
 2. Find the Jira component in the Reporters dropdown.
-3. Click on the Jira flow icon to bring the form to the top
-4. Fill the form on the right
+3. Fill the form on the right

 ## Options